 They are also aligned with Cottonwood’s organizational goals of supporting the growth of community members in a manner that respects each individual’s autonomy and of letting participant’s natural curiosity guide their activities and engagement with the world.

 Geared for youth ranging in age from 10-17 years old, Thinking in the Wild summer camp is open to the community.
 Register through Cottonwood.
 Scholarships will be offered through Merlin for those in need.

 When & Where

 A collaborative adventure for Helena youth with Merlin & Cottonwood ALC.
 Come explore the fun of thinking in the wild!
 August 2nd – August 6th from 10am-3pm.
-No prior background in philosophy needed.
-Designed for ages 11-17.
+No background in philosophy needed.
+Designed for ages 10-17.